 Breaking the cycle of codependency takes time and effort, but with consistent practice and support, it is possible to develop healthier relationship patterns and regain a sense of personal autonomy.
 Remember, seeking professional help is always beneficial, as they can provide personalized guidance tailored to your specific needs.

-In a codependent relationship, it is important for individuals to develop healthier boundaries and regain their sense of self.
+In a codependent relationship, it is important for people to develop healthier boundaries and regain their sense of self.
 This can be a challenging process, but it is essential for personal growth and mental well-being.

 1. Recognize the codependent patterns: The first step is to acknowledge and understand the codependent patterns within the relationship.
 This involves recognizing behaviors such as excessive caretaking, people-pleasing, and a lack of personal boundaries.